 65% of respondents would become long-term customers of a brand if they can provide positive experiences throughout the customer journey.
 (Forbes / Arm Treasure Data)

-42% of consumers say a seamless experience across all devices and channels is a “top expectation”.
-11% of decision-makers see seamless, omnichannel experiences as the most important factor when delivering quality experiences.
+42% of consumers say a seamless experience across all devices and channels is a top expectation while only 11% of decision-makers see seamless, omnichannel experiences as the most important factor when delivering quality experiences.
 (Wunderman Thompson)

 Key takeaway: Every experience counts.
 Brands must not only measure the experience at key moments throughout the customer journey; they must also ensure these insights reach the right people at the right time to enable quick action.